Chapter: “We Are The Poors!”: Gutiérrez on Buñuel and the Problem of Christian Charity, for Film and Liberation Theology (Routledge 2024).

 This proposed chapter will outline, explore and expand Gutiérrez’s reading of Nazarín in the context of A Theology of Liberation, and consider these lessons as pertinent to neoliberal times: to what extent is the “good Samaritan” now needed and championed by global capital?
 To what extent is “charity” a form of finessing the hollowing out of the state structures that once supported the poorest?
 Is the same way that we can talk of “green-washing”, can we now talk of “alms-washing”?

-Abstract: From the perspective of a consideration of the few female-fronted Britpop groups, the Britpop genre of music, and its moment of popularity in the mid-1990s, created spaces for more compelling articulations of existential matters than were to be found in standard Britpop fare.
-And those articulations, this article argues, are most appropriately read as arising from a moment of feminist thought in transition: a premature “victory”, termed postfeminism, in which the struggles of Second Wave feminists could be seen to have delivered equality.
+Abstract: From the perspective of a consideration of the few female-fronted Britpop groups, the Britpop genre of music, and its moment of popularity in the mid/late-1990s, created spaces for more compelling articulations of existential matters than were to be found in standard Britpop fare.
+And those articulations, this article argues, are most appropriately read as arising from a moment of feminist thought in transition: a premature “victory”, under the sign of postfeminism, in which the struggles of Second Wave feminists could be seen to have delivered equality.
 And this results in an encroaching and contested sense of an entry into maturity, and a loss of youth.
 The groups examined in this article – Elastica, Echobelly and particularly Sleeper – articulate something of the lived condition of postfeminism, and a sense of its concerns and uncertainties (emotional, ethical, existential) in this shortlived period.
+This consideration additionally tracks this development in the movement from the “wild child” “It Girl” of the early 1990s, through the figure of the ladette (which found a resonance in female-fronted Britpop groups), and thereafter to the emergence of a sexualised celebrity feminism, under the sign of Third Wave feminism.

 Article: Deep Groove: Jah Wobble and Post-Punk Sonics